Michael-A-Kuykendall/muxide/docs/contract.md

 * `Muxer<Writer>` — Type parameterised by an output writer.
 Provides methods to write video and audio frames and to finalise the file.
 The generic parameter is preserved to allow any type implementing `Write` as the underlying sink.

+* `MuxerConfig` — Simple configuration struct for integrations that prefer a config-driven constructor.

+* `MuxerStats` — Statistics returned when finishing a mux.

 * `MuxerError` — Enumeration of error conditions that may be returned by builder or runtime operations.
 This enum may grow as the implementation matures.

 ### Timebase